Skip to Content

 Webhooks let you run server-side logic whenever a form submission arrives: save to a database, send a Slack notification, trigger an email sequence, or anything else.

-Formtorch sends a POST request to your endpoint with a JSON body and an HMAC-SHA256 signature header.
+Formtorch sends a POST request to your endpoint with a JSON body and an HMAC-SHA256 signature in the X-FormTorch-Signature header.

 Add your webhook endpoint in the dashboard